 If you need plastic stands to put your minis in, be sure to check out Rolco Games.
 Its universal game stands are exactly what you need.
 Buy a bunch in different colors and you are set for life.

 If you are interested in staying abreast of Chameleon Dream and its future creations, use the form below to join our mailing list.
-We'll even remove the ad at the bottom of the page for doing so (just be sure to Start Up the machine before you do).
-If you want off the list, pop your email in the box and click Remove.
+We'll even remove the ad at the bottom of the page for doing so.
+If you want off the list, pop your email back in the box and click Remove.
 That works too.

 Start Me Up

 To begin, all you have to do is prove you are not a robot by looking at the image below, figuring out what it is asking for and popping the answer in the box.
 Click the start button to send it through.

 The site was built using Firefox as its primary test platform.
 It should also work equally well with Google Chrome.
 Beyond that we cannot vouch for anything.

 These settings apply to the sheet the site creates.

 Change them to fit your needs and click Save Changes when finished.

 Image Ghosting controls the opacity of the image on the reverse side of a forward-facing mini.
 It helps identify the mini from its backside while still letting you know which way the mini is facing.